 - General description, summary, and GIS coverage map of buildings, roadways crossings, length of roadway segments, agricultural land and other identified items that are located withing the flood hazard area identified in 'Existing condition flood hazard analysis'.
-This required information should be summarized by region, type of flood risk, county, Hydraulic Unit Code (HUC)-8, existing flood authority boundaries as applicable and other categories as determined by RFPGs. - 2.
+This required information should be summarized by region, type of flood risk, county, <a href="https://existing.ncbi.nlm.nc - 2.
 All data identified in data submittal requirements.
-Please refer to the Exhibit D Data Submittal Guidelines for information required to be provided. - The TWDB will provide a GIS geodatabase template for the RFPGs to fill in with region-specific data.
-The geodatabase template will be pre-populated with all feature classes and fields but will not have any data. - 4.
-GIS data layers {9.
-ExFldExpPol, 10.
-ExFldExpLn, 11.
-ExFldExpPt} that identify residential properties and associated population, non-residential properties, public infrastructure, major industrial and power generation facilities, critical facilities and with descriptions, roadway crossings, roadway segments and their respective lengths, and agricultural area and value of crops exposed that are at risk of, both 1 percent annual chance and 0.2 percent annual chance flood events.
+Please refer to the Exhibit D Data Submittal guidanceGuidelines for information required to be provided. - 3.
+The TWDB will provide a GIS geodatabase template for the RFPGs to fill in with region-specific data.
+The geodatabase template will be pre-populated with all feature classes and fields, but will not have any data.

-- 5. Structures within the boundary of flood events occurring more frequently or less frequently than the 1 percent or 0.2 percent annual exceedance probability (e.g., 0.4, 2, 4, 10, or 50 percent) can be identified at the discretion of the RFPG. - 6.
+- 4. GIS data layers {9.
+Exist_Fld_Expos_PolyExFldExpPol, 10.
+Exist_Fld_Expos_LineExFldExpLn, 11.
+Exist_Fld_Expos_PtExFldExpPt} that identify residential properties and associated population, non-residential properties, public infrastructure, major industrial and power generation facilities, critical facilities and with descriptions, roadway crossings, roadway segments and their respective lengths, and agricultural area and value of crops exposed that are at risk of, both 1% percent annual chance and 0.2% percent annual chance flood events.
+The 0.2% annual chance flood risk layer should incorporate the entire floodplain area including the 1% annual chance flood risk area. - 5.
+Structures within the boundary of flood events occurring more frequently or less frequently than the 1 -percent AEP or 0.2% AEP percent annual exceedance probability (e.g., 0.4%, 2%, 4%, 10%, or 50%) percent) can be identified at the discretion of the RFPG.... - 6.
 All maps must be submitted with the underlying GIS data utilized to prepare them.